Wings for All Saturday, November 12, 2022

 Board an aircraft (that does not take off)

-There are a limited number of seats on the plane and each participant can attend with up to two family members/supporters.
+Seating is limited to 20 participants with two guests on the plane and each participant can attend with up to two family members/supporters.